TaxAid is a charity that helps people on low incomes when they get into difficulties with their tax affairs.

 The Rt.
 Hon.
-Lord Carnwath CVO, Justice of the Supreme Court of the United Kingdom
+Lord Carnwath CVO, former Justice of the Supreme Court of the United Kingdom

 The Rt.
 Hon.
 Lord Hodge, Justice of the Supreme Court of the United Kingdom.

-For further details of how we are governed and run, the most recent Annual Review can be accessed here – Annual Report 2015
+For further details of how we are governed and run, the most recent Annual Review can be accessed here – TaxAid UK Annual Accounts 2022/23

 Tel: 020 7803 4950 (public helpline is 0345 120 3779)